pmaldera/commercetools-terraform-generator/README.md

 **A CLI tool to generate Terraform Configuration files from existing Commercetools projects.**

 ## Usage
+1. `npm i commercetools-terraform-generator`
-1. Use the different env values to configure the generator (see [Configuration](#configuration)).
-If a .env is provided it will be used.
+2. Use the different env values to configure the generator (see [Configuration](#configuration)).
+If a .env is provided at the root of your project it will be used.
-2. Run `npm run generate`.
+3. Run `npx commercetools-terraform-generator`.
-3. You can now use the generated `.tf` files from the output directory in your IaC setup using [the labd commercetools terraform provider](https://registry.terraform.io/providers/labd/commercetools/latest/).
+4. You can now use the generated `.tf` files from the output directory in your IaC setup using [the labd commercetools terraform provider](https://registry.terraform.io/providers/labd/commercetools/latest/).

 ## Configuration